Željko Bebek

-Želimir "Željko" Bebek (born 16 December 1945) is a Bosnian and Croatian vocalist and musician most notable for being the lead singer of former Yugoslav rock band Bijelo Dugme from 1974 to 1984.
-He also has a successful career as a solo artist.
+Želimir "Željko" Bebek (born 16 December 1945) is a Bosnian and Croatian vocalist and musician most notable for being the lead singer of the Yugoslav rock band Bijelo Dugme from 1974 until 1984.
+He has since maintained a successful folk-pop solo career.

 Early years

 Bebek was born in Sarajevo, PR Bosnia and Herzegovina, FPR Yugoslavia to Bosnian Croat parents Zvonimir and Katarina.
-He showed an early interest in music, entertaining his mother's house guests by singing songs he heard on the radio.
-He also experimented with harmonica, but abandoned it in third grade of primary school as he wanted to play guitar and sing along.
+He showed an early interest in music, entertaining his mother's house guests by singing songs he had been hearing on the radio.
+He also experimented with harmonica but abandoned it in third grade of primary school, preferring to play guitar and sing along.
 His teacher, however, discouraged such intentions so Željko ended up playing mandolin instead.
 He soon became the school's best mandolin player and was allowed to play guitar as a reward.

 At age sixteen, Bebek began taking the stage at Eho 61, an open mic club-like school activity for the musically inclined students of Sarajevo's Second Gymnasium.
-A couple of years earlier, the same stage saw a performance by teenage Kornelije Kovač who would later also go on to become a famous musician and composer.
+A couple of years earlier, the same stage had seen a performance by teenage Kornelije Kovač who would later also go on to become a famous musician and composer.